 Because of their knowledge in the Scriptures, they had more advantage than the common people to see that He was the One whom the Scriptures spoke of (Matthew 2:4–6).
 It was for their benefit that Jesus spent the early part of His ministry in the area of Judea that they may see firsthand how His work was a direct fulfillment to prophecies (Matthew 4:12).
 For Christ’s “mighty works” (Matthew 11: 21, 23), presented a most convincing proof of the legitimacy of His message (John 5:36; 10:38; 14:11).

 But the religious leaders made the decision to reject the truth that was first revealed to them (Hosea 4:6).
+So more revelation was not given to them (Mark 4:25).
 Even though God was more than gracious to them, they refused His light and desired a worldly Savior that would save them from the Romans and not from sin (John 8:44).